-Painting pumpkins is a great alternative to pumpkin carving.
+Painting a pumpkin is a great alternative to pumpkin carving.
 It’s easy, you can let your artistic creativity run wild and even children can get to work without risk of injury.
 In this guide, you will learn what you need to consider when painting pumpkins and which colors are suitable.

 How Can You Paint A Pumpkin?

 For many adults and children, the autumn season is also the time for Halloween pumpkins.
 Scary faces are then carved into the pumpkins.
 But carving into the hard pumpkin shell is often not so easy and sometimes quite strenuous.
 What’s more, carving pumpkins is not really suitable for smaller children.
 It is much easier to paint pumpkins.

 Painting a pumpkin is fun for the whole family.
 Everyone can design their pumpkin according to their own ideas and decorate their house and garden with individual autumn decorations.
 Whether it’s a funny pumpkin face, plain and elegant, or pretty table decoration with graphic patterns – painting a pumpkin give you plenty of scope for your own ideas.